SEASON 4

 Real hype.

-In 2025, Max Coates and Jacob Tofts will be competing on the BTCC tour in their Porsche Carrera and Caymans, rasing awareness in the campaign to save lives.
+In 2026, Jacob Tofts will be competing on the BTCC tour in their Porsche Carrera, rasing awareness in for The Race to Save Lives campaign.
 It’s a tonne of fun (literally), getting to 60 mph in 3 seconds with a mind-blowing eight-speed gearbox.